kmissoumi/proxy-party/README.md

 ## Notes

 - Do **NOT** distribute to customers!
-- Access to the SE 1Password vault ~~is required~~ will eventually be required.
+- Access to the SE 1Password vault is required.
-  - One-time CLi configuration requires your [_Secret Key_][51].
+  - One-time CLI configuration requires your [_Secret Key_][51].
-  - An access token is used to retrieve Proxy Party credentials.
-    - Token TTL is 30m.
   - The SE vault stores the following secrets.
     - An encrypted access token for WonderProxy.
     - A site license for CharlesProxy.
+  - Credentials and licenses are cached locally.

 - There is **NO** support but what we make for ourselves.
   - No stockade.